 So how did Shak-es-pyeer turn into Shakespeare?

 I believe that Oxford was in close contact with the printer Richard Field from 1586-87, while Field was involved in publishing the second edition of Holinshed’s Chronicles, through the early 1590s, when he was preparing North’s translation of Plutarch’s Lives (a major source for the same plays).
-Thus, when Oxford felt the need to publish V&A, it was natural that he turn to Field.
+Thus, when Oxford felt the need to publish Venus and Adonis, it was natural that he turn to Field.
 Having disposed of his decades-long cover Robert Greene a few months earlier, and so stuck for a name to use on the title page, he was tipped off by Field to the existence of one William Shaxpyeer in Field’s hometown, two days ride north of London on the road to Oxford.
 A little coin from Oxford to Field and from Field to a grateful William, and the deal was done.

 What made the name so attractive to Oxford?

-A poet who dealt on a daily basis for years with words in five languages, with their meanings and sounds, a man as Johnson noted addicted to puns, would have seen immediately the uses to which such a name could be put.
+A poet who dealt on a daily basis for years with words in five languages, with their meanings and sounds, one addicted to puns, would have seen immediately the uses to which such a name could be put.
 Spell it a certain way on the title page of V&A, and it would be pronounced by Londoners the way they read it, not the way William’s neighbors heard it in far off Stratford.
 Shakespeare shows by the spelling used for other words ending in ack and ake throughout his plays, that he and his compositor, and probably his reading audience, were used to reading ake words, as we do today, with a long a.
 Spell the second half of the word spear, or less obviously, speare, and the natural reading would be Shakespeare, as we have pronounced it ever since.
-If a hyphen were used between the syllables, perhaps just once, it would signal that it was a pseudonym, which was in fact how it was spelled in 1597 on the second published work to bear the name, Richard III.
+If a hyphen were used between the syllables, perhaps just once, it would signal that it was a pseudonym, which was in fact how it was spelled in 1597 on the first published play to bear the name, Richard III.
 Thus, for those pun addicts eager to dissect title pages, the author was Will Shake-spear, clearly someone who wished to hide his identity; more important, someone who had a reason to hide his identity, which must mean that there was material in the work, “darkly figured forth,” that the author did not wish to share with the common run of playgoers.

 If someone’s got a better explanation, I’d be happy to hear it.